GoogleChrome/web.dev/src/site/content/en/fast/image-cdns/index.md

 ### Third-party image CDNs

 Third-party image CDNs provide image CDNs as a service.
 Just as cloud providers provide servers and other infrastructure for a fee; image CDNs provide image optimization and delivery for a fee.
 Because third-party image CDNs maintain the underlying technology, getting started is fairly simple and can usually be accomplished in 10-15 minutes, although a complete migration for a large site might take far longer.
 Third-party image CDNs are typically priced based on usage tiers, with most image CDNs providing either a free tier or a free trial to give you an opportunity to try out their product.
-Examples of well-known third-party image CDNs include [Akamai Image Manager](https://www.akamai.com/us/en/products/performance/image-manager.jsp), [Cloudinary](https://cloudinary.com/), and [imgix](https://www.imgix.com/).

 ## Choosing an image CDN